A Pitcher of Gossipade

 On the one hand (as it were) Laurie was vigilant against her modesty being outraged, as she knew Alex Dmitria must be—Alex had reacted to a public bottom-slap by ramming a plate of pasta and meat sauce into Craig Clerkington’s midsection.

-On the other hand (so to speak) Laurie got some novel sensations in her midsection when Chipper started stroking and fondling and doing French things with their tongues.
+On the other hand (so to speak) Laurie got some novel sensations in her midsection when Chipper started stroking and fondling her, and doing French things with their tongues.
 Sometimes this got so sensational it was Chipper who had to surface for breath first, and Laurie who drew him back into the deeps—though she kept most of her clothes buttoned and zippered and hooked.
 He hardly ever got rough or crude with her, and even aced the Three Little Words litmus test on occasion.

 Laurie, of course, had advanced from terms of endearment to picking out their silver pattern.
 Many a school notebook and diary page was filled with curlicued variations on Laurie Farlowe, Laurel S. Harrison-Farlowe, Mrs. Charles Gilbert Farlowe, and so forth.